Priberam/SummEBR/README.md

 Source code for the paper 'Improving abstractive summarization via energy-based re-ranking' (D. Pernes, A. Mendes, and A. F. T. Martins).
 Presented at the 2nd Workshop on Natural Language Generation, Evaluation, and Metrics **(GEM 2022)**.

+If you wish to use the code, please read the attached **LICENSE.md**.

 ## Training

 Training the EBR model involves the following steps: